-As you know, Capstone is a graduation requirement.
-This means that you must successfully complete a Capstone Project in order to graduate with your class in June.
+Capstone is a graduation requirement.
 Successful completion of your Capstone Project will earn you the required 0.5 credit.
 In the event that you do not successfully complete this project, you will be required to do so after your peers graduate and you will receive your diploma upon its completion.